garynth41/IBM-Data-Engineering-Professional-Certificate/README.md

 # IBM-Data-Engineering-Professional-Certificate
+## Professional Certificate - 13 Course Series
-## Data Engineer Hands-on Training
+### ## Data Engineer Hands-on Training.
+In this program, you’ll learn in-demand skills like Python, SQL, and Databases

 ### Skills Gained:
 Master the most up-to-date practical skills and knowledge data engineers use in their daily roles